hmcts/cnp-module-waf/README.md

 ## Usage

 To use this module you require a cert for the https listener.
-The cert (`certificate_name`) must be uploaded to the infra vault for the subscription being deployed to (infra-vault-$subscription).
-Once the cert exists in the vault, we use a terraform data resource to read it and pass into the app gateway module for example:
+The cert (`certificate_name`) must be uploaded to a key vault.
+Once the cert exists in the vault, you will need to use a terraform data resource to read it and pass into the app gateway module for example:

 ```
 locals {